GMAT Integrated Reasoning Question Types

 - Multi-Source Reasoning questions provide two or three sources of information on tabbed pages that you can switch between, but cannot view simultaneously.
 The information provided is often text, but can include a chart or table.
 You will be given either three opposite-answer questions (as with Table Analysis) or one multiple choice question with five answers (as with Reading Comprehension).
 Making reasonable inferences from the information presented is particularly important.

-Integrated Reasoning Approach and Scoring
+GMAT Integrated Reasoning Approach and Scoring

 By design, IR questions can be challenging and require a combination of verbal and math skills.
 IR questions require careful reading of the stimulus and strong logical reasoning abilities, similar to what is required on the verbal Critical Reasoning question type.
-Some IR questions require knowledge and usage of certain math concepts, such as percents, statistics, overlapping sets, and probability.
-In tacking IR questions, start with a big picture approach.
+Some IR questions require knowledge and usage of certain math concepts, such as percents, statistics, overlapping groups, and probability.
+When tackling IR questions, start with a big picture approach.
 If you are given a table or graph, quickly review it to understand what information you have at your disposal when answering the questions.
 Since lots of extra information may be presented in the question stimulus, you will need to quickly extract the relevant data to answer the questions.

 The IR section does not factor whatsoever into your main 200-800 GMAT score.
 You get a separate IR score on a scale from 1 to 8.
 Your IR score is based on the percentage of questions that you answer correctly (meaning all sub-questions were answered correctly), with no additional penalty for incorrect responses.
 The four question types are all weighted equally.
 On official GMAT practice tests, you can miss as many as three of the 12 IR questions and still score a perfect 8.
-On the real GMAT, however, you can only miss one of the nine non-experimental IR questions to score a perfect 8.
+On the real GMAT, however, you can miss only one of the nine non-experimental IR questions to score a perfect 8.

 Sample GMAT Integrated Reasoning Problem